ethereum/consensus-specs/fork_choice/confirmation-rule.md

     confirmation_slashing_threshold: int,
 ) -> bool:
     """
-    Returns whether the branch will justify it's current epoch checkpoint at the end of this epoch
+    Returns whether the branch will justify its current epoch checkpoint at the end of this epoch.
     """
     max_adversarial_ffg_support_for_checkpoint = int(
         min(
             (total_active_balance * confirmation_byzantine_threshold - 1) // 100 + 1,